AlliedToasters/dfencoder/README.md

 This library is a personal project so progress is slow.
 The latest release as of this writing is `v0.0.38` which fixes an issue handling null records in timestamp columns.

 ## Previous Releases:
+`v0.0.43` adding support for a partially supervised classifier.
+This release, just like all the others, is unstable (this one in particular is probably break-y because it adds a whole new feature - if you have new issues, roll back to `0.0.42`). <br><br>
 `v0.0.42` developing features for "inference mode" that optimizes inference for single records, on json inputs. <br><br>